1 Introducing Zig

 “Focus on debugging your application rather than debugging your programming language knowledge”.

 The phrase above is still important for C programmers too.
 Because, even C being a simple language, it is still hard sometimes to read and understand C code.
-For example, pre-processor macros in C are an evil source of confusion.
-They really makes it hard sometimes to debug C programs.
+For example, pre-processor macros in C are a frequent source of confusion.
+They really make it sometimes hard to debug C programs.
 Because macros are essentially a second language embedded in C that obscures your C code.
-With macros, you are no longer 100% sure about which pieces of code are being sent to the compiler.
-It obscures the actual source code that you wrote.
+With macros, you are no longer 100% sure about which pieces of the code are being sent to the compiler, i.e. they obscures the actual source code that you wrote.

 You don’t have macros in Zig.
 In Zig, the code you write, is the actual code that get’s compiled by the compiler.
-You don’t have evil features that obscures you code.
-You also don’t have hidden control flow happening behind the scenes.
+You also don’t have a hidden control flow happening behind the scenes.
 And, you also don’t have functions or operators from the standard library that make hidden memory allocations behind your back.

 By being a simpler language, Zig becomes much more clear and easier to read/write, but at the same time, it also achieves a much more robust state, with more consistent behaviour in edge situations.
 Once again, less is more.